-The applicants are seeking a change of zoning classification from AU to RR-1 for the purpose of legitimizing an undeveloped substandard lot for the purpose of constructing one single-family residence.

-The proposed RR-1 classification permits single-family residential land uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet, and a minimum house size of 1,200 square feet.
+The applicant is requesting a change of zoning classification from AU to RR-1 on a 3.91-acre parcel developed with a single-family residence for the purpose of subdividing the parcel into three single-family lots.
+The RR-1 zoning classification permits single-family residential uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet, and a minimum living area of 1,200 square feet.
 The RR-1 classification permits horses, barns and horticulture as accessory uses to a single-family residence.